Sartire/california-wildfire-analysis/Report/Final-Report.md

 - DATETIME: Date the wildfire started (YYYY-MM-DD)
 - MONTH: Month the wildfire occured

 To supplement our fire data with additional environmental conditions, we pulled rainfall measurement data from 2003-2015 from all NOAA Weather Stations throughout California.
 The RAW precipitation data was comprised of measurements by the hour for each station.
 It also included lat/lon coordinates of the station and elevation data.
-Using those station coordinates we aggregated the precipitation measurements to the county level.
+Using those station coordinates we aggregated the precipitation measurements to the county level and transformed them into a daily time series.

-## Experimental Design
+## Design Process

+At the outset of our project, we thought an interactive dashboard with maps and charts would be an ideal way to present and organize our results as we found them.
+[Dash](https://plotly.com/dash/), [Plotly](https://plotly.com), and [Mapbox](https://www.mapbox.com/maps/) were natural library choices for our goals.
+We began by prototyping the dashboard and creating a workflow for integrating additional visualizations.
+We were then able to work on optimizing the code, testing the dashboard, and building our analysis in parallel.
+We deployed our final product as a web page using [Heroku](https://www.heroku.com)

+Our exploratory analysis was an iterative process.
+We started with visualizations of summary statistics in our data.
+As we analyzed these, new questions arose and we worked through progressively more complex methods of processing the data.

 ### The Code

 ### Unit Testing